 Establishment and Byzantium Period

 The history of Istanbul began thousands of years ago.
 But, firstly, Megarians were the settlers in Istanbul in the 7th century B.C.E.
 Megaran was a city-state in Ancient Greece.
-Byzas, who was king of Megara, wanted to establish a new city-state, so he went to the Temple of Apollo and consulted an oracle.
-Oracle said that “you should establish against the country of the blind.”
+Byzas, king of Megara, wanted to establish a new city-state, so he went to the Temple of Apollo and consulted an oracle.
+Oracle said “You should establish against the country of the blind.”
 Byzas was confused.
 While he was walking, he looked at Kadiköy from Sarayburnu.
-He thought that while this area is more remarkable, why people founded a city there?
+He thought that while this area was more remarkable, why did people find a city there?
 Anyone, who founded a town there, must be blind.
 And he decided where to establish the city.
 And Megarians founded a city in 667 B.C.E.
 The city’s name was Byzantion.
-Byzantion is the first name before Constantinople and Istanbul.
+Byzantium is the first name before Constantinople and Istanbul.

 Roman Empire Period of Constantinople

-Byzantion continued as an ordinary and unimportant city till C.E 4th Century.
-But Byzantion started to be important because of its location after Constantine became the emperor of the Roman Empire
+Byzantium continued as an ordinary and unimportant city till the 4th Century.
+However, Byzantium started to be important because of its location after Constantine became the emperor of the Roman Empire

 After Constantine’s death, the Emperors continued developing the city.
 During the Theodosius Period (379-395), he built a harbor to find a solution to the food problem.
 He got the warehouse done.
 Forum Tauri, now known as Beyazid Square, was built in this period.
 In 395, the Roman Empire was split into two parts East-Rome and Western-Rome.
 Western Rome’s capital city became Milano, and East- Rome’s capital city, was Constantinople.
 The city was built as a city for Christians after Emperor Theodosius signed the edict of Thessaloniki.
 In time, the city became the center of Christianity.

 Constantinople continued to improve and change in the II.
 Theodosius Period.
-Walls extended and cultivated areas, structures were put under protection.
-In this time, Constantinople reached its most magnificent state.
-And the situation continued until the Roman Empire collapsed.
-In the 465 Emperor Leon period, a fire started in Constantinopleand it destroyed half of the city.
+Walls extended and cultivated areas, and structures were put under protection.
+During this time, Constantinople reached its most magnificent state.
+The situation continued until the Roman Empire collapsed.
+In the 465 Emperor Leon period, a fire started in Constantinople, and it destroyed half of the city.
 After the fire, the city began to renew.
-But in Justinian I Period, Nika riots began, and the civil commotion ruined the city again.
-Justinian I suppressed Nika Riots, and he started to design new architecture, and he decided to build a new Church.
+But in the Justinian I Period, Nika riots began, and the civil commotion ruined the city again.
+Justinian I suppressed the Nika Riots, and he started to design new architecture, and he decided to build a new Church.
 The Church’s name was Hagia Sophia.
 He built the Basilica Cistern and the Binbirdirek Cistern.
 And he changed the official language to the Helen language.

 After Justinian I, the unproductive period started in the Roman Empire.
 But constructions started again in Constantinople in Theophilos and Basileios I Period.
-Churches, Monasteries were built in this period.
+Churches and monasteries were built in this period.
 Many of the buildings still are in Constantinople.

 Frequently Asked Question